Can you treat a UTI without antibiotics?

 As soon as bacteria enter the urethra, they have the potential to spread to other urinary tract organs and cause infections.

 Following urination, wipe the genitals so that bacteria do not contact them, if possible.
-Separate pieces of toilet paper should be used to wipe the genitals and anus.
+Separate toilet paper should be used to wipe the genitals and anus.

 7. Maintain proper sexual hygiene